bendoan4366/Articles/Articles/Introduction.md

-# A (Somewhat More) Practical Guide to Apache Spark - Part 1: Conceptual Introduction to Distributed Computing
+# A (Somewhat More) Practical Guide to Apache Spark - Part 1: Conceptual Introduction to Cluster Computing

  In one of my first full-time roles as a data scientist, I was tasked with deploying and managing several Apache Spark pipelines that ingested, transformed, and cleaned terabytes of data for an enterprise analytics platform.

- At the time, I had worked on a several academic projects using Spark, mainly through Databricks and AWS EMR.
-But going into this project, my primary experience was working with the usual data science python libraries (Jupyter notebook, pandas, scikit, numpy, sci-py, Keras, etc.) in both local and cloud-based environments (a combination of local Notebooks, Kaggle Notebooks, and JuptyerHub), so I was making the jump to distributed tools in a professional setting, for first time.
+ At the time, I had previously worked on a several academic projects using Spark, mainly through Databricks and AWS EMR.
+But, going into this project, my primary experience was working with the usual data science python libraries (Jupyter notebook, pandas, scikit, numpy, sci-py, Keras,Kaggle Notebooks, and JuptyerHub).
+As such, I was making the jump to cluster tools in a professional setting, for first time.
 <br>
 <br>
 On my third day of the job, I reviewed the specifications for my new project, and I thought to myself: "....this should be an easy transition, right?"